mattbrictson/capistrano-mb/README.md

 ### 9. Provision and deploy!

 Run capistrano-mb's `provision:14_04` task (named for Ubuntu 14.04).
-This will ask you a few questions and and install Ruby, PostgreSQL, Nginx, etc., and set everything up.
+This will ask you a few questions, install Ruby, PostgreSQL, Nginx, etc., and set everything up.
 The entire process takes about 10 minutes (mostly due to compiling Ruby from source).

 ```
 bundle exec cap production provision:14_04